schibsted/spid-tech-docs/resources/articles/sdks/android/sample-apps.md

 :body

+**TODO:** Rename apps to more sensible names and make them look better

 There are 5 different sample apps all available in the Android-SDK repository that showcase the different ways to login to SPiD.

-The sample apps show how to login using username and password, browser, webview, or via a user's Facebook or Google+ accounts.
-If the user is already authenticated when the app launches the user is sent immediately to the logged in page.
+The sample apps show how to login natively, browser, webview, or via a user's Facebook or Google+ accounts.
+If the user is already authenticated when the app launches the user is forwarded to the redirect where to.
 This is especially useful if you use a browser to login as the cookie from another application using SPiD to login can be used by your application, simplifying the login process for the user and increasing the conversion rate in your app.

-// Add screenshots
+TODO: Add screenshots

 #### SPiDExampleApp